vicmator/coffee-project-skeleton/README.md

 │   │   │   ├── css/                    # Stylesheets files, may have themes/ subdirectory.
 │   │   │   └── img/                    # Static images files.
 │   │   └── lib/                        # Frontend third party libraries.
-│   └── view/                           # (compiled if using template engines) template views.
+│   └── view/                           # View templates using template engine.
 │                                         It may have partials/ subdirectory ├── config/                             # Contains all application settings and configurations files.
 ├── doc/                                # Contains documentation, either generated or directly authored.